-In fact, A University of Colorado Boulder researcher, Assistant Professor Monique LeBourgeois, found that toddlers who miss only a single daily nap show more anxiety, less joy and interest and a poorer understanding of how to solve problems.
-“For toddlers, daytime naps are one way of making sure their 'sleep tanks' are set to full each day."
+In fact, research shows that toddlers who miss only a single daily nap show more anxiety, less joy and interest and a poorer understanding of how to solve problems.

 With this in mind, the idea of dropping a nap may sound bizarre, but it all comes back to day sleep affecting nighttime sleep and as your baby grows older, their sleep needs change.

 - What is a nap transition?

 - Signs your baby is ready to drop a nap

 - How to manage the 6-8 month nap transition

 - How long does this nap transition take?

 - What else can affect a baby's sleep at this age?